pranav-P92/AWS-SAA/README.md

 ### Public IP

-- Used to access the instance from the internet.
+- **Used to access the instance from the internet.**
-- Assigned by AWS
+- Assigned by AW
 - Changes when instance is stopped or started
 - Only works if:
     - Instance is in a **public subnet**